SABS-R3/software-engineering-day1/_episodes/05-ide-vscode.md

 Now let's try running our script from within VSCode.
 Select the `Run` icon on the far left navigation bar (it looks like an arrow pointing right with a bug in it), then select `Run and Debug`.
 It will ask you to `Select a debug configuration`, so select `Python File`.
 It will now run our script, and you should see a terminal window pop-up at the bottom, with something like the following text in it:

 ~~~
-dtcse@dtcse-2020:~/se-day1/code$  /usr/bin/env /usr/bin/python3 /home/dtcse/.vscode/extensions/ms-python.python-2020.9.112786/pythonFiles/lib/python/debugpy/launcher 39017 -- /home/dtcse/se-day1/code/hello_world.py
+dtcse@dtcse-VirtualBox:~/se-day1/code$  /usr/bin/env /usr/bin/python3 /home/dtcse/.vscode/extensions/ms-python.python-2022.14.0/pythonFiles/lib/python/debugpy/launcher 38613 -- /home/dtcse/se-day1/code/hello_world.py
 Hello world!
 ~~~
 {: .language-bash}

-Here, we can see that the interpreter `/usr/bin/python3` has been used to run the VSCode debugger on our `hello_world.py` script, along with the output.
+Here, we can see that the interpreter `/usr/bin/python3` has been used to run the VSCode debugger on our `hello_world.py` script, which produces the shown 'Hello world!' output.

 ## Setting up a Virtual Environment